Climate of Moscow: Climate change

+The warming is uneven throughout the year, for example, December and January have warmed significantly in winter, the temperature in February has increased slightly; in spring, the temperature in March and April has increased, and the temperature in May has decreased slightly.

 According to 1981-2010 norms, January was the coldest month.
 However, while January significantly increased average monthly temperatures compared to 1960-1990 norms, February has become a contender for the title of coldest month, almost approaching January in average monthly temperatures.
 This is due to the fact that by February, Atlantic activity declines, and the flow of cyclones decreases.
 The frequency of anticyclones, which bring frosty and dry weather, increases.
 But this trend began to change when observing the climate in the period 2000-2025.
 February over the past 25 years has become warmer by almost +1 °C, while January has become a rather unstable month, from year to year, its average monthly temperature difference was 14.6 °C, from -14.5 °C in January 2010, to +0.1 °C in January 2020, 2025.
 And the difference in average monthly temperatures in February over 25 years was more modest -11.4 °C, February 2012 with a record for 25 years -11.7 °C and -0.3 °C for February 2020 (although at the Leninskiye Gorki weather station, 9 km from the administrative border of Moscow, February 2020 had the same temperature as January 2020 +0.1 °C).
 In conclusion, it can be confidently stated that although February is colder than January in different years, January still maintains its position as the coldest month in Moscow's climate.

 During the 2000-2025 observation period, September significantly increased in average monthly temperatures, by +1.1 °C, December by +0.9 °C, and March, along with it, became the month with a positive average monthly temperature.
 February, June, and August increased by +0.8 °C, April and November by +0.7 °C, and October by +0.5 °C.

 But there are also noticeable colder temperatures, namely July became -0.1 °C colder, but if this amplitude is typical for it over a long period of observation, then May, although it increased, due to the first half of the observed period 2000-2025, by +0.2 °C, but since 2017 there has been a tendency for the average monthly temperature to decrease, so May of the first five-year period of the 2020s became noticeably colder than May of the 2010s and 2000s.